fatgraphs/fatgraphs/README.md

 ### Local DB set-up
 The configuration of the local db is done by settings the relevant variables in be/configuration.py.
-The defaults are a postgres db called `test`, reachable via localhost by a user called 'potgres' with password 1234.
+The defaults are a postgres db called `test`, reachable via localhost by a user called 'postgres' with password 1234.
 You can overwrite those default to match you system configuration by changing the relevant variables in be/configuration.py

 Launch a psql session with your desired username and issue the following command: